godotengine/godot-docs/classes/class_editorexportplatformmacos.rst

 :ref:`Array<class_Array>` **codesign/entitlements/app_sandbox/helper_executables** :ref:`🔗<class_EditorExportPlatformMacOS_property_codesign/entitlements/app_sandbox/helper_executables>`

-List of helper executables to embedded to the app bundle.
-Sandboxed app are limited to execute only these executable.
+List of helper executables to be embedded in the app bundle.
+Sandboxed apps are limited to execute only these executables.
 See `Embedding a command-line tool in a sandboxed app <https://developer.apple.com/documentation/xcode/embedding-a-helper-tool-in-a-sandboxed-app>`__.

 .. rst-class:: classref-item-separator